How to Create a Basic Business Disaster Recovery Plan in 4 Steps

 1) Take a potential risk inventory.
 Make a list of every potential cause of data loss and the solutions to each.
 Your list should include losses that won’t affect the business very much, and those that would shut the business down temporarily or permanently.
 Information Technology experts can assist you with creating the potential risk inventory – as they will have the knowledge and experience to identify possibilities that you are not likely to think of but need to plan for all the same.
 These IT experts will also be able discuss preventative solutions to guard against each type of potential data loss.

-2) Rate each of your potential data loss situations.
+2) Rate your potential data loss situations.
 How likely is it for each of the items on your risk inventory to occur?
 Rating them in order of importance and likeliness to occur will help you determine where to focus your disaster recovery plan efforts.

 3) Develop your disaster recovery plan.
 Go through each of your potential risks and their solutions, and determine how long it would take you to recover from the loss of data for each risk.
 Could your business be offline for 24 hours?
 A week?
 Depending on the nature of your business, being offline for even just 24 hours could result in your losing customers to your competition.
 Look at ways to reduce the length of time it would take you to recover from each type of data loss risk.